John Spencer (rugby union, born 1947): Administrative roles

 Spencer was President of the RFU in 2017-18 and President of the Wharfedale R.U.F.C. in Grassington.

 Spencer was the tour manager for the British & Irish Lions on their 2017 tour to New Zealand.

 In December 2019 Spencer was named as President of the Barbarians. following his Presidency of the RFU and role as manager of the British & Irish Lions.

 Personal life

-Spencer is married to Amanda, and has three children, David, Hazel and Emily.
+Spencer is married to Amanda and has three children and 4 grandchildren.